Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Doctors don't know what causes this condition.
+Healthcare providers don't know what causes this condition.
 It may be triggered by a virus or bacteria.
-This interacts with your child’s immune system.
-This causes an inflammatory reaction in the intestinal wall.
+This interacts with your child’s immune system and causes an inflammatory reaction in the intestinal wall.

 Children with ulcerative colitis often have problems with their immune system.
-But doctors don't know if these issues are a cause or a result of the disease.
+But healthcare providers don't know if these issues are a cause or a result of the disease.

 People between the ages of 15 and 30 are at greatest risk of developing this condition.
 This issue can also start in children and older adults.
 It affects males and females equally.
 It also seems to run in some families.